Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 MWM reserves a small amount of storage space for internal use and stops collecting data for export when the available space is less than the reserved.
 It also stops accepting uploads when the used space is above the watermark.

 Any uploaded data is retained for `15` days unless the used space is above the watermark.
-The oldest payloads are removed first.
+The oldest files are removed first.

 #### Notification Service